olivierdalang/layerCombinations/README.md

 ## Todo ##

 ### Short term ###
+- Test, test, test...
-- Study if there's a cleaner way to store the data attributes
+- Study if there's a cleaner way to store the data attributes, in particular regarding to the serialization method
 - Visual return to know if the layer combination is up to date or if it has been updated (disable the update button if up to date)

 ### Long term ###